 If the proxy server is using SSL to communicate with Tableau Server, SSL must be configured and enabled on Tableau Server.

-Validate reverse proxy setup
+Validate reverse proxy and load balancer configuration

 |Overview of web authoring.||Use Tableau on the Web(Link opens in a new window)|